 Wednesday, October 1

 Northampton, Mass.
-The LALH traveling panel exhibition, A Genius for Place, opens at Forbes Library (20 West St., Hosmer Gallery).
-The show runs through the end of November and is open to the public during the library’s regular hours.
-Visit the Forbes Library website or call 413-587-1011.
+The Forbes Library (20 West St.) hosts the LALH traveling panel exhibition, A Genius for Place, through November 22.
+Located on the mezzanine, the exhibition is open to the public during the library’s regular hours.
+For more information, visit the Forbes Library website or call 413-587-1011.

 Thursday, October 23

 New York, N.Y., 6:00 p.m.
 The newest LALH film, Community by Design: The Olmsted Firm and the Development of Brookline, Massachusetts, premieres at The Arsenal Gallery in Central Park (64th St. and Fifth Ave.).
 The film accompanies a lecture by Keith N. Morgan, lead author of the LALH book with the same title.
 A reception follows.
 The event, part of the New York City Department of Parks & Recreation’s Uncommon Ground lecture series, is free and open to the public.
 Seating is limited.
 RSVP in advance at UncommonGround@parks.nyc.gov or 212-360-8240.